jacquessham/ruby_basic/ch1/lesson5/readme.md

 The "And" and "Or" logics syntax are <b>\&\&</b> and <b>\|\|</b>

 ## Files
 In <i>loops.rb</i>, it will go over all loops mentioned above, along with if-statements.
-First, there are 2 while loops and print between 1-5 and 6-10.
+First, there are 2 arrays and loop over with each functions, and there are 2 while loops and print between 1-5 and 6-10 followed after.
 Then, it use while loop to print odd numbers between 1-10.
 After that, there is 2 for loops.
 The first for loop print whether the numbers between 1-10 are odd or even numbers; the second for loop print all string elements in an array.
 The next block is to print even numbers using do...while loops.
 After that, it uses a until loop to print numbers between 19-25.
 At last, it shows how to use a loop..do loops to print odd or even numbers using case statement.